22 Financial Literacy Games to Make Learning Fun for Kids, High School Students, and Adults

 Learning about money can be, well, pretty boring.
-Especially for young people.
 Budgets?
 Piggy banks?
 Lame.

-But there’s good news: Financial literacy can be fun.
+But there’s good news: Financial literacy can be fun — at any age.

 Online personal finance platforms offer gamified instruction to anyone, anywhere.
 They’re entertaining.
 They’re interactive.
 And, most importantly, they’re educational.

 Ready to get started?
-Here are 20 online financial literacy games for learners of all ages.
+Here are 22 online financial literacy games for learners of all ages — from kids to adults.